Structural Conditions of Authority

 Duration describes continuity of service and its effects on incentives, behavior, and institutional dynamics.
 Permanence arises only where authorization along the duration-vector does not terminate.

 Under modern judicial interpretation, duration commonly operates along a non-terminal duration-vector unless eligibility exhaustion is explicitly specified.
 Where governing texts do not impose non-restorable exhaustion, continuity of authorization proceeds through interruption, sequencing, or procedural delay, even where service appears bounded.
-In such environments, rotation depends on explicit terminal eligibility loss to convert duration from a continuity-preserving condition into a bounded authorization.
+In such environments, rotation depends on explicit terminal eligibility loss, which converts continuity of authorization into bounded authority distribution over time..

 Discretion